 In addition, this operator is useful for building a graph connecting nearby points together in space.
 It is also useful for building convex hulls.

-Use Solid Conform instead of this node to create conforming tetrahedralizations from surface meshes.
+Use Tet Conform instead of this node to create conforming tetrahedralizations from surface meshes.
 This node is low level and cannot handle holes and self-intersections in the input surface, however it is sufficient for creating tetrahedralizations from points.

 Although there is no direct option to control the number of generated tetrahedra, you can control their sizes.
 Use the Sizing options to control the sizes of individual tetrahedra.
 Naturally, smaller size parameters will produce more tetrahedra.